trapexit/mergerfs/README.md

 * Much lower barrier to entry (getting code into the kernel takes a lot of time and effort initially)

 FUSE was chosen because of all the advantages listed above.
-The negatives of FUSE do not outweight the positives.
+The negatives of FUSE do not outweigh the positives.

 #### Is my OS's libfuse needed for mergerfs to work?